jjflickinger/CISC3130Lab7/index.md

 ## About me

+- Proficient in Java, JavaScript, and html
-- I'm double majoring in physics and computer science at Brooklyn College, expected graduation Spring 2023
+- Double majoring in physics and computer science at Brooklyn College, expected graduation Spring 2023
 - 3 years of experience
 - I enjoy making music and drinking coffee

 ## Projects

-things i did
+ - [https://github.com/jjflickinger/CISC3130Lab4] - creates a list of song titles from arbitrary amounts of Spotify charts data

 ## Resume